 Supporting a wide range of mission critical functions, Applied Innovation intern responsibilities include support in the following areas:

-Additional ITG Fellowship highlights include the recent graduations of Candice Gellner, awarded a Ph.D. in Pharmaceutical Sciences, and Sara Pennebaker, awarded a J.D., with a focus on intellectual property in May 2017.
-New Fellows starting this summer include Jessica Hsieh from Prof. Wendy Liu’s lab in Biomedical Engineering and Maysam Pessian from the UCI School of Law.
+Additional ITG Fellowship highlights include the recent graduations of Candice Gellner, awarded a Ph.D. in Pharmaceutical Sciences, and Sara Pennebaker, awarded a J.D. with a focus on intellectual property, in May 2017.
+New fellows starting this summer include Jessica Hsieh from professor Wendy Liu’s lab in Biomedical Engineering and Maysam Pessian from the UCI School of Law.

-Encouraging professional development throughout their experience at Applied Innovation, students also explore additional opportunities during the summer which include internships at the following organizations: Microsoft, Paramount Pictures, Dialogue Direct, NebulaWorks, and Women for Women International through the UCDC program.
+Encouraging professional development throughout their experience at Applied Innovation, students also explore additional opportunities during the summer; including internships at the following organizations: Microsoft, Paramount Pictures, Dialogue Direct, NebulaWorks, and Women for Women International through the UCDC program.